TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-07-12-a-week-in-a-life-of-employed-open-source-developer.md

 ## One Week Later

-The `appetite/core` annotations and attributes now work in the `dev-master.
+The `appetite/core` annotations and attributes now work in the `dev-master`.
 I hope Milan will tag the next version soon to remove `dev-main` from our composer.

 Good, now we have the tools ready, `apitte/core` is up to date and ready.
 I can finally start the refactoring that seemed "so easy" a few days before.
 The **safest refactoring is one class at a time**, try it, test it and then merge it.
 If everything works, we can refactor 2 more classes and so on.